sigasi/sigasi_insights/content/manual/editor.md

 {{< figure src="/img/manual/formatter_off.png" >}}

+## VHDL 2019 tool directives

+{{< page "/releasenotes/sigasi-4.16.md" >}} introduced VHDL 2019 tool
+directives, which are a simplified version of the preprocessor found in SystemVerilog or the C family of languages.

+Tool directives allow to conditionally enable code based on tool type, debug mode, or really any other custom variable.

+You can edit the defined tool directives by right-clicking your project and then going to `Properties > VHDL Conditional Variables`.

+{{< figure src="/img/releasenotes/4.16/VhdlToolDirectivesPreferences.png" link="/img/releasenotes/4.16/VhdlToolDirectivesPreferences.png" title="VHDL 2019 Tool Directives Preferences">}}

+{{< figure src="/img/releasenotes/4.16/Vhdl2019ToolDirectives.png" link="/img/releasenotes/4.16/Vhdl2019ToolDirectives.png" title="VHDL 2019 Tool Directives in Sigasi Studio">}}

+Check out [the video]({{< ref "/screencasts/vhdl_2019_conditional_analysis.md" >}}) to see directives in action.

 # Verilog and SystemVerilog Specific

 In addition to the powerful features of an Eclipse editor, the Verilog and SystemVerilog